Suzanna-Linn/slua/docs/moving-datatypes.md

 ### LSL rotation

 SLua adds the types rotation and quaternion.
 They are synonims, internally they are the same datatype quaternion.

-* We get a rotation using <code class="language-slua">myRot = rotation(1, 1, 1, 0)</code> or <code class="language-slua">myRot = quaternion(1, 1, 1, 0)</code>.
+- We get a rotation using <code class="language-slua">myRot = rotation(1, 1, 1, 0)</code> or <code class="language-slua">myRot = quaternion(1, 1, 1, 0)</code>.

-* It's not possible to assign a value to a coordinate.
+- It's not possible to assign a value to a component.
 We need to create a new rotation.

-* We can get a coordinate from the return value of a function, not only from a variable.
+- We can get a component from the return value of a function, not only from a variable.

-* Vectors can use uppercase coordinates (X, Y, Z) but rotations can't.
-Use always lowercase coordinates.
+- Vectors can use uppercase components (X, Y, Z) but rotations can't.
+Let's use always lowercase components.

 <table><tr><td>
 <pre class="language-lsl"><code class="language-lsl">// rotations (LSL)